george-silviu/node-discord-bot/README.md

 # Node Discord Bot

+Node.js Discord bot that can:

+- ✅ display the weather forecast;
-Node.js fun Discord bot that can display the weather forecast, the position of sun and moon and tell jokes.
+- ✅ display the position of sun and moon;
+- ✅ tell jokes.

 ![app-schema](/src/assets/app-schema.png)

-to do: add schema details
+In our Node app, the Discord Bot will connect to Discord API using `discord.js` library, using WebSocket connection, and will listen for any commands prompted from the Discord UI.
+The Bot has defined a set of commands that will run each time a user uses a slash command.

 ## Steps for setup